lostintochigi/lostintochigi/README.md

 🔭 Current Projects

-[SPIDAR JENGA](https://github.com/lostintochigi/SPIDAR_Jenga) - Jenga game writtten using the Unity Game enginge with config files for connecting to arduino SPIDAR mouse
+[SPIDAR JENGA](https://github.com/lostintochigi/SPIDAR_Jenga) - Jenga game writtten using the Unity Game enginge with config files for connecting to arduino SPIDAR mouse.

 [FastFoto](Work in progress) - An application for formatting and printing your photos at the convenience store much cheaper.